Observations from over thirty years in the software industry—

 - Complexity may be shifted from one layer or component to another but never really goes away.

-- Favor dataflow over workflow: like the architect/builder who paved paths between structures on a new college campus only after observing direction and width of wear patterns in the grass.
+- Understand dataflow to be like a river following its natural course or like the architect/builder who paved paths between structures on a new college campus only after observing direction and width of wear patterns in the grass.

 - Accommodating dataflow is like a waterwheel driving a mill on the riverbank and otherwise leaves majority of the environment undisturbed; whereas, enforcing workflow is like a dam which either requires significantly more effort to facilitate salmon returning to spawn or shortsightedly ignores its impact on anything else.

-- Frameworks strictly enforce workflow and should be avoided unless your scenario exactly matches their predetermined patterns.
+- Frameworks strictly enforce workflow and should be avoided unless your scenario exactly matches those predetermined patterns.

-- Frameworks may facilitate reaching 50% or even 70% completion very quickly but rarely attaining 90% with logarithmicly decreasing probability for anything more; however, functional libraries tend to accommodate recombining such that a little more investment during early stages greatly increases chances of reaching 100% and generally enables going far beyond initial criteria.
+- Frameworks may facilitate reaching 50% or even 70% completion very quickly but rarely attaining 90%.
+However, functional libraries tend to accommodate recombining, such that a little more investment during early stages greatly increases chances of reaching 100% and generally enables going far beyond initial criteria.

-- When considering a rewrite or performance enhancement that might bring merely 2x or 5x improvement, make this the lowest priority because it might be a waste of time compared to waiting for next generation of equivalent hardware or upgrading to another architecture that offers wider concurrency, better parallelism and less contention.
+- When considering a rewrite or performance enhancement that might bring merely 2x or 5x improvement, make this the lowest priority because it might be a waste of time compared to waiting for next generation of equivalent hardware or upgrading to another architecture that offers wider concurrency, better parallelism, or less contention.

 - Sure, you don't need to use Lisp (especially if you're the competition).